 Unilever Tea Kenya Limited’s Board of Directors has approved plans to separate its tea business from Unilever Plc, a British multinational consumer goods company.

-In a statement, the transfer of the balance of Unilever Plc’s tea brands and geographies and all tea estates in which Limuru Tea Plc falls to will be transferred to a foreign newly incorporated tea company Unilever Tea Holdco UK Limited (TeaCo).
+The transfer balance of Unilever Plc’s tea brands and geographies and all tea estates in which Limuru Tea Plc falls will be transferred to a foreign, newly incorporated tea company Unilever Tea Holdco UK Limited (TeaCo).

 The transfer also includes the transfer of Unilever’s indirect interest in Limuru Tea.

 “The assets being transferred by Unilever to TeaCo include Unilever’s shareholding in Unilever Tea Kenya Limited.
-By virtue of the transfer of shares, Unilever’s indirect interest in Limuru Teal Plc will also transfer to TeaCo,” Dr Richard Koriri, Chairman Limuru Tea Plc said.
+By virtue of the transfer of shares, Unilever’s indirect interest in Limuru Teal Plc will also transfer to TeaCo,” said Dr Richard Koriri, Chairman Limuru Tea Plc.